 Stuffing all your items into a carry-on bag is one way to avoid a checked bag fee — as long as the size of the bag is within the dimensions allowed by the airline and fits into the overhead bin.

 With the exception of basic economy customers, American and United allow flyers to bring aboard one personal item and one bag.
-This isn't the policy of every airline, though, so do your homework before booking a flight.
-Allegiant, for example, charges up to $25 for one carry-on bag.
-Frontier also charges for carry-on luggage, though it depends on the type of fare you purchase.
+This isn’t the policy of every airline, though, so do your homework before booking a flight.
+Allegiant, for example, charges up to $50 for one carry-on bag.
+Frontier also charges for carry-on luggage.

 Fortunately, you can avoid or reduce what you pay with this fee.
 Of course, the simplest solution is to pack less.
 If that can’t be avoided, opt to check your luggage.
 If you’re flying with your spouse, you can share a larger suitcase and check it.
 That eliminates your need to pay for unnecessary carry-ons.

 Between travel websites and travel apps, it’s easy to save when you’re booking travel.
 But some people are old-school and prefer booking their reservations directly with a customer service agent.
 To each his own.
 Although this is an option, you might pay more for booking airfare with a reservation agent, said Kendal Perez, a former savings expert with CouponSherpa.com.